The fascinating history of Television and Video...!

 Campbell-Swinton first theorized an all-electronic video system in 1908 but at the time gave very few details, due to one small problem...

 The theory he put forth however was so intensely interesting to many engineers that they started to work from his ideas on constructing an all-electronic video system.

+Be sure to read the articles here on this site about the history of television and video...
 They are the story of how these brilliant engineers and inventors created this wonderful communication medium that we depend upon and that we've grown so accustomed to!

 Their work has truly changed the world…!